d5555/NeuralGym/README.md

 3. Select a source model (it can be any spaCy model compatible with spaCy 3.0+) for training from source.
 You can specify either a source model name, eg en_core_web_sm or select a folder with model.
 If you specify the model name without full path, the model should be placed into the application's main folder (including model's dist-info folder) or add path to the Python folder where spaCy models are installed by pushing button `Add sys path`.
 Usually it is Python...\Lib\site-package.
 For example ...
 "C:\Python39\Lib\site-packages" '<br/>Labels in the training data should match labels in the original model otherwise start from blank model. <br/>
 4. Check on **Use averages** so the model to be saved with parameter averaging after training is done.
 5. Press **Start** to initialize training.
 You can disrupt training process at any time by clicking **stop**.
+6. Button **Reset** allows to restore default settings in case of an error.
+Or delete 'config.cfg' in the main folder.

 <img src="https://github.com/d5555/NeuralGym/blob/master/NGym.png" width="550" >